 AUTHORIZATION FOR RELEASE OF INFORMATION

-I have received and have read and understand _________ School District’s policy JJIE, Interscholastic Athletics/Drug Testing.
+I have received and have read and understand Orangeburg County School District’s policy JJIE, Interscholastic Athletics/Drug Testing.
 Because I desire to participate in interscholastic athletics, I understand that I may be asked to provide a urine sample for drug analysis.
 I consent to such testing as part of the district’s drug and alcohol testing policy.
 I accept and consent to the method of obtaining urine specimens, testing, and analysis of such specimens, as well as to all other aspects of the district’s drug and alcohol testing policy.

-I understand my participation in interscholastic athletics in ________ School District is a privilege which may be withdrawn at any time for violation of district policy JJIE, Interscholastic Athletics/Drug Testing.
+I understand my participation in interscholastic athletics in Orangeburg County School District is a privilege which may be withdrawn at any time for violation of district policy JJIE, Interscholastic Athletics/Drug Testing.
 I understand that while I cannot be compelled to produce a specimen, the giving of a specimen when requested by the district is a condition of my continued participation in interscholastic athletics.
 I understand that refusal to submit to a test will have the same consequence as if I had tested positive.
 I understand that if a test of my specimen reveals an unexplained presence of a drug or alcohol, the district may withdraw the privilege of participating in interscholastic athletics in accordance with district policy.

 I authorize the officers, employees, and agents of the district to communicate and share information with my parent/legal guardian and with each other regarding my drug test sampling, testing, and results both orally and in writing.
 The district may also communicate such information at any administrative proceeding regarding my drug test.